Office of Finance & Administrative Services

 If you find a grant that you think would benefit Foothill College, your first step is to discuss the grant potential with your dean or department manager.

 Start by completing the FHDA Preliminary Evaluation and Grant Concept Form and Grant Routing Sheet.

 Before writing the grant proposal, it is imperative that all fund solicitations from foundations, corporations, and individuals be coordinated district-wide, through the FHDA Foundation, and through the district grants office for public grants and sponsored projects.

-This form must be signed by your manager, division dean, and vice president to indicate that your request meets college, program, and/or district priorities, and must be cleared by the appropriate support service if facilities, technology, and/or research support will be required.
+This form must be signed by your manager, division dean, and then please send to Peter Chow at firstname.lastname@example.org to indicate that your request meets college, program, and/or district priorities, and must be cleared by the appropriate support service if facilities, technology, and/or research support will be required.

 More Information and Resources

 Finance & Administrative Services